AuraFly/Homework01/README.md

 ## Usage
-- Looking at the site listed above, algit l links should function and take you directy to information that cooresponds to each specific category.
+- Looking at the site listed above, all links should function correctly now and take you directy to information that cooresponds to each specific category.

 ## Credits:
 To whomever made the site before me, even though the code was purposely broken or messy, I did not build this site.
 I simply refactored.